Epanastatis2020/Coding-Quiz/README.md

 <a href="https://epanastatis2020.github.io/Coding-Quiz/">Please visit the site on GitHub Pages</a>

 ## Acknowledgements

-My mentor John Servinis was instrumental in helping me resolve some bugs, especially around jQuery functions which weren't firing properly.
+My mentor John S was instrumental in helping me resolve some bugs, especially around jQuery functions which weren't firing properly.
 Thanks John!

+James D helped me work out some of the local storage and timer functionality.
+Thanks James!

 ## Authors
 ​